Brooklyn Tower: Tower units

 The tower accommodates approximately 150 condominiums and 425 apartments for rent, encompassing roughly 466,000 sqft.
 (Note: The number of rental apartments has alternatively been cited as 400 or 450.)
 The condominium apartments start on the 52nd or 53rd story and are more than 500 ft above ground level.
 Before the Brooklyn Tower was completed, in 2022, several designers were hired to create three model apartments, each with different furnishings and decorations.
 The smallest apartments are studio apartments, while larger units have up to three bedrooms.
+There is one full-floor unit: the penthouse, which has four bedrooms.
+The penthouse is variously cited as measuring 5100 ft2 or 5900 ft2 across.

 With a mix of residential units planned as rental properties, the developers applied for tax breaks through the state's 421-a tax exemption program in 2015, prior to that program's expiration, which would require dedicating at least twenty percent of the building's units as affordable housing.
 As such, 30 percent of the Brooklyn Tower's total apartments were allocated to affordable housing, to which prospective residents could apply using New York state's housing lottery system.
 The affordable apartments largely consist of studios or one-bedroom apartments and are available to residents who earn at most 130 percent of the median income of the surrounding ZIP Codes.
 Only 19 of the affordable apartments have more than one bedroom.

 Each unit uses marble, bronze, and stainless steel finishes, similar to the materials used on the tower's exterior.
 The units contain wooden doors with mahogany finishes and brass hardware, as well as brass sconces and black-granite doorways.
 The kitchens include bronze details and finishes, as well as appliances from Miele, including refrigerators, dishwashers, ovens, and washer-dryers.
 Also included within the kitchens are black and bronze cabinetry with countertops made of marble or black granite.
 The kitchen drawers are not equipped with handles, which was intended to emphasize the space's open-plan design.
 The bathrooms contain hexagonal floor tiles and walls made of marble, as well as glass sconces on medicine cabinets.
 Each condominium has full-height windows measuring 11 ft tall.
 Due to the tower's hexagonal massing, the walls in each apartment are generally not parallel to each other.